abel-gr/warehouse-robot/README.md

 | 3    	| &theta;<sub>3</sub>	| 0  	| l3 	| 0     |
 | 4    	| &theta;<sub>4</sub>	| 0  	| l4  	|     	|

 As we have 4 angles and only 3 equations we cannot solve the system.
 So we must apply another method of inverse kinematics other than solving the system.
-We could use mechanical decoupling but in this case we prefer to use the geometric method.
+We could use mechanical decoupling but in this case, we prefer to use the geometric method.

 See [Geometric approach to inverse kinematics](https://www.researchgate.net/publication/228412878_Geometric_approach_to_inverse_kinematics_for_arm_manipulator) for more information about the geometrical model of a robotic arm.